hpintojr/advantage_agent_metrics/knowledge_base/scripting.md

-HIGH ENERGY: "This turned out to be GREAT NEWS, If you look at the top you were approved from Freedom."
+HIGH ENERGY: "This turned out to be GREAT NEWS, If you look at the top you were approved for a program with Freedom."

-"Unlike all the lenders who did not approve you, Freedom understands your situation."
+"Unlike the lenders who did not approve you, Freedom understands your situation."

-"So what I like about this approval is it takes out the compounding interest... with ZERO percent and a new lower payment that goes all to principal on a reduced balance."
+"So what I like about this approval is it helps end the cycle of daily compounding interest... with a new lower payment that goes toward resolving the balance."